louisbarrett/Eager-Locomotive/README.md

 2. ElasticSearch Cluster for log consolidation
 3. Kinesis Stream for buffering incoming eents
 4. Kinesis Firehose for delivering Cloudtrail events to ElasticSearch

+##To-Do

+* Enable GuarDuty monitoring
+* Send new GuardDuty findings to the monitoring stack